Welcome to the Modern Languages Department

 Curriculum Content

 Our intent is to empower our students to become confident communicators and resilient language detectives.
 The principal objective of the language course is to develop each student’s ability to use the French or Spanish language effectively for practical communication.
 In order to do so, we are offering a fun, interactive but also repetitive approach where the students revisit key phrases and topics at a more complex level along the years.
 We provide a ‘core language’ sheet that becomes more and more sophisticated every year to improve communication.
-We also do ‘verb villains’ lists from y8 to y10 to help the students improve their use of the language.
+We also do ‘verb villains’ lists from Year 8 to Year 10 to help the students improve their use of the language.
 We stress the importance of learning homework and encourage our students to revise words 5 minutes a day to ensure more exposure to the language.

 We also believe that cross curricular activities are great to broaden the learning and make languages even more relevant to our students.
 We are pleased to say that a trip to France or Spain is usually offered to KS4 students and that we celebrate languages in our school as a community with European Language Day (26th of September), The Day of the Dead (Dia de los Muertos) in October and Bastille Day (14th of July).